Media, creative and culture NW

 For support , blogs and information for emerging film makers check out the Northern Film Network.

-The digital media sector already has a strong presence in the region, and it is likely that the BBC's transfer of its new media departments to Salford will attract more digital businesses to the area.
+The digital media sector already has a strong presence in the region, and the BBC's transfer of its new media departments to Salford attracted more digital businesses to the area.
 The trade organisation Manchester Digital has an online directory of its members, digital businesses, which is useful for researching organisations.
-There is also a thriving networking group, SMC_MCR (formerly Manchester Social Media Café), which comprises people working in digital and social media who generally meet monthly for networking and presentations of new media technologies.

 Journalism, writing and publishing